 Multidrug therapy is provided

-- Leprosy is treated with Multidrug Therapy (MDT); an orally administered regimen of three drugs-- rifampicin, dapsone, and clofazimine-- taken for 6 months to one year.
+- Leprosy is treated with Multidrug Therapy (MDT); an orally administered regimen of three drugs— rifampicin, dapsone, and clofazimine— taken for 6 to 12 months.

 - MDT is provided free of charge throughout the world via WHO.

 - After the first dose of MDT, a patient is no longer infectious.